jschrier/blog/_posts/2023-04-20-DIY-drum-machine-ideas.md

 Tags: audio synth pico drum
 ---

 [My analog synthesizer](({{ site.baseurl }}{% post_url 2023-01-16-Building-the-mki-x-es.edu-synthesizer %})) lacks a drum machine.
-I suppose you could just [buy a Moog DFAM semimodular clone](https://www.synthtopia.com/content/2023/05/26/behringer-edge-now-shipping-with-199-list-price/), but...
-A few thoughts towards a project, assuming you are not an analog purist and have a Raspberry Pi Pico floating around...
+I suppose you could just [Moog DFAM](https://www.moogmusic.com/products/dfam-drummer-another-mother) or ([clone](https://www.synthtopia.com/content/2023/05/26/behringer-edge-now-shipping-with-199-list-price/)), but... **A few thoughts towards a project, assuming you are not an analog purist and have a Raspberry Pi Pico floating around...**

 # Circuit design